TechguyToby/TechnicalWriterResources/README.md

 I need speakers to help the mentees.
 This is the program form [Mentorship form](https://forms.gle/Zcwt4ShCVghetCaCA) and [Mentorship content](https://docs.google.com/document/d/18KYaq9mts_ElizoYmvI9cvojhPy6i6PoNCJk8-GsYKA/edit?usp=sharing)

-### Contributions
+### Contribution
-- Pick a week you can contribute to and submit your contribution via this [GitHub repo](https://github.com/wise4rmgod/TechnicalWriterResources). let's go!!!
+- Pick a week you can contribute to and submit your contribution via this [GitHub repo](https://github.com/wise4rmgod/TechnicalWriterResources)
 - Fork this repository to create a pull request
 - You should add your file in the folder `content` -> `post`
 - why cant i see changes
-- Add this at the beginning of your file and edit accordingly
+- Add this at the beginninggit of your file and edit accordingly
 ```
  +++
 author = "Wisdom"